nicomorgado/D-Frenzzo/README.md

 + #### Content

     - Inspiration for the README.md came from [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Using her README.md as my skeleton.
-    - Inspiration for the responsive hamburger navbar came from [Kevin Powell](https://www.youtube.com/user/KepowOb) on his YouTube channel.

 + #### Media